metacake/core/README.md

 &#42;&#42; Really, don't eat it.
 Just have fun playing.

+## Project Dependencies ##
+Dependencies:
++ Java 8 Build b106 (Note: This is very much subject to change, as we will continue to move to more stable versions of Java 8)
++ Gradle 1.7
++ Maven 3 (Note: This is being phased out in favor of Gradle)

 ## Building CAKE ##
 The CAKE framework can be built with Gradle.
 Running the following command at the root of the project will build it:
 ```
 gradle build
 ```
-This relies on Gradle 1.7 being in your path.